OK, Google, what can you do? New tips and tricks for the Google Home

 Shop ’til you drop with Google Express

 Google is sparing no expense in helping the Home and Google Assistant products mature, and that means new features are coming online all the time.
 One of the bigger complaints from Home owners upon the device’s launch was that, unlike its competitor Alexa, it wouldn’t allow users to shop hands-free.
-That changed in March when Google officially announced that the Home will now integrate with Google Express, the company’s shopping platform.
-The service allows users to order from more than 40 stores, including Walgreens, Whole Foods, Costco, and Toys R Us.
-Users can order products costing between $4 and $100 just by asking, and the Home will give users a total that includes tax and shipping before confirming the order.
+That changed when Google announced that the Home will now integrate with Google Express, the company’s shopping platform.
+The service allows users to order from dozens of stores, including Walgreens, Whole Foods, Costco, and Toys R Us.
+Users can order products costing between $4 and $100 just by asking, and your Home device will give users a total that includes tax and shipping before confirming the order.

-A recent report from The Wall Street Journal predicts that another massive update is due to shake up the Home market as well, if Google actually implements its planned voice-calling features.
-Insiders say this feature may be implemented before the end of the year, assuming privacy, FCC regulations, and emergency services can be addressed in time.

 Read and reply to messages

 One of the new features of Google Assistant is its ability to manage your SMS messages when you text.
 Tell Google Assistant to “Show me my messages,” and you’ll see any unread texts.
 But if you ask it, “Do I have any messages?”
 Google Assistant will actually read your unread messages to you.
-The Home can also read SMS-enabled messages from Facebook Messenger and Hangouts, but, sadly, the feature is currently only compatible with the Google Pixel, Pixel XL, and other Android smartphones.
+The Home device can also read SMS-enabled messages from Facebook Messenger and Hangouts, but, sadly, the feature is currently only compatible with the Google Pixel, Pixel XL, and other Android smartphones.

 Customize your morning report